actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 <img src="https://github.com/actfong/k8s-workshop/blob/master/k8s-service.png?raw=true" width="800" height="700"/>

-#### Service Types ####
+#### Service Types [ClusterIP, NodePort, LoadBalancer]
 There are several [types of Services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types).
-The default value is `clusterIP`, which only exposes your Service internally.
+The default value is `ClusterIP`, which only exposes your Service internally.

-In our example, since we want to access our application from outside the cluster, we will go for the type `NodePort`.
-It exposes the Service object on the `Node`'s IP at a specific port.
-(Reminder: Node is a minion VM).
+A Service of type `NodePort` exposes the Service object on the Node's IP at a specific port, known as the `nodePort` (see manifest below).
+Reminder: A *Node* is a minion VM.

-If you are running your cluster on the cloud, consider the type `LoadBalancer`, which exposes your Service on your cloud provider's load-balancer.
-However, how the type `LoadBalancer` works varies with each cloud provider.
+If you are running your cluster on the cloud, you could consider the type `LoadBalancer`, which exposes your Service on your cloud provider's load-balancer.
+However, how the type `LoadBalancer` is implemented varies with each cloud provider.

 If you look back at the example we did in [Part 1](https://actfong.github.io/k8s-workshop/Part-1-IntroWithGKE#deploy-our-app), we actually created a service of Type `LoadBalancer`

 <img src="https://github.com/actfong/k8s-workshop/blob/master/k8s-service-types.png?raw=true" width="550" height="375"/>

 ### Manifest ###

-Below is an example of a NodePort Service:

-It is made accessible on port 8080, forwards requests to Pod's 4567.
+For our example, we will continue by creating a NodePort Service.

-The `IP` of this Service object is auto-generated and `nodePort` will be automatically assgined to a port in the range of 30000-32767, unless we specify one ourselves.
+Once created, a `nodePort` will be automatically assgined to a port in the range of 30000-32767, unless we specify one ourselves.

+A key element to pay attention to in our manifest is the `selector`: it has to match the key-value of our Pods in order to reach our Pods.

 ```yml
 # service-example.yml